salernolabs/rescuegroups/doc/request/OutcomesReleases/readme.md

 #### ::setOutcomesReleaseState

-Sets outcomesReleaseState field with a value of type province.
+Sets outcomesReleaseState field with a value of type string.

-    $query->setOutcomesReleaseState(province);
+    $query->setOutcomesReleaseState(string);

 #### ::setOutcomesReleasePostalcode